ragashankar/Projects/README.md

 # Projects

-Each Project is seen in the branch nodes.
+Each and every Project can be viewed in their respective branches.